-The aggregate of the profit sharing ratio of the shareholders of the company in the LLP shall not be less than 50% at any time during the period of 5 years from the date of conversion;
+Income Tax 250

-The total sales, turnover or gross receipts in business of the company in any of the 3 previous years preceding the previous year in which the conversion takes place does not exceed Rs.
-60 lakh;
+(d) The aggregate of the shareholding in the

-The total value of the assets as appearing in the books of account of the company in any of the 3 previous years preceding the previous year in which the conversion takes place does not exceed Rs.
-5 crore; and
+47(xiiib)

-No amount is paid (directly or indirectly) to any partner out of balance of accumulated profit standing in the accounts of the company on the date of conversion for a period of 3 years from the date of conversion.
+- shareholding in the company on the date of conversion; - iii) The shareholders of the company do not receive any consideration or benefit other than by way of share in profit and capital contribution in the LLP; - iv) The aggregate of the profit sharing ratio of the shareholders of the company in the LLP shall not be less than 50% at any time during the period of 5 years from the date of conversion; - v) The total sales, turnover or gross receipts in business of the company in any of the 3 previous years preceding the previous year in which the conversion takes place does not exceed Rs.
+60 lakh; - vi) The total value of the assets as appearing in the books of account of the company in any of the 3 previous years preceding the previous year in which the conversion takes place does not exceed Rs.
+5 crore; and - vii)No amount is paid (directly or indirectly) to any partner out of balance of accumulated profit standing in the accounts of the company on the date of conversion for a period of 3 years from the date of conversion.

-47(xiv) Where a sole proprietary concern is succeeded by a company in the business carried on by it as a result of which the sole proprietary concern sells or otherwise transfers any capital asset to the company, subject to following conditions - All assets and liabilities of the sole proprietary concern relating to the business immediately before the succession become the assets and liabilities of the company; Proprietor holds not less than 50% of the total voting power in the company and his shareholding continues to remain as such for a period of 5 years from the date of succession; and The sole proprietor does not receive any consideration or benefit, directly or indirectly, in any form or manner, other than by way of allotment of shares in the company.
-47(xv) Any transfer in a scheme for lending of an securities under an agreement or arrangement, which the assessee has entered into with the borrower of such securities and which is subject to the guideline issued by the SEBI or the RBI.
-47(xvi) Any transfer of a capital asset in a transaction of reverse mortgage under a scheme made and notified by the Central Government 47(xvii) Any transfer of a capital asset, being share of a special purpose vehicle (referred to in sec.
-10(23FC)) to a business trust in exchange of units allotted by that trust to the transferor.
+Where a sole proprietary concern is succeeded by a company in the business carried on by it as a result of which the sole proprietary concern sells or otherwise transfers any capital asset to the company, subject to following conditions - 47(xiv) (a) All assets and liabilities of the sole proprietary concern relating to the business immediately before the succession become the assets and liabilities of the company; (b) Proprietor holds not less than 50% of the total voting power in the company and his shareholding continues to remain as such for a period of 5 years from the date of succession; and (c) The sole proprietor does not receive any consideration or benefit, directly or indirectly, in any form or manner, other than by way of allotment of shares in the company.
+47(xv) Any transfer in a scheme for lending of any securities under an agreement or arrangement, which the assessee has entered into with the borrower of such securities and which is subject to the guidelines issued by the SEBI or the RBI.
+47(xvi) Any transfer of a capital asset in a transaction of reverse mortgage under a scheme made and notified by the Central Government Any transfer of a capital asset, being share of a special purpose vehicle (referred to in sec.
+10(23FC)) to a business trust in exchange of units